 Notes

-1 This is a compilation of the Western Australian Aged Sailors, Soldiers and Airmen’s Relief Fund Act 1932 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 June 2007 of the Western Australian Aged Sailors, Soldiers and Airmen’s Relief Fund Act 1932 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table